reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ## Searching with ElasticsearchRestTemplate

-ElasticsearchRestTemplate also has the `search` method for searching Documents in an Index.
-This search operation resembles Elasticsearch queries and is built by constructing a Query object and passing it to a search method.
+`ElasticsearchRestTemplate` also has the `search()` method for searching documents in an index.
+This search operation resembles Elasticsearch queries and is built by constructing a `Query` object and passing it to a search method.

-The Query object is of three variants - NativeQuery, StringQuery, and CriteriaQuery depending on the method of construction.
-Let us build a few queries for searching products:
+The `Query` object is of three variants - `NativeQuery`, `StringQuery`, and `CriteriaQuery` depending on the method of construction.
+Let's build a few queries for searching products:

-**NativeQuery** provides the maximum flexibility of building a query using objects representing Elasticsearch constructs like aggregation, filter, and sort.
-Here is a `nativeQuery` for searching products matching a particular manufacturer:
+**`NativeQuery`** provides the maximum flexibility of building a query using objects representing Elasticsearch constructs like aggregation, filter, and sort.
+Here is a `NativeQuery` for searching products matching a particular manufacturer:

 ```java
     QueryBuilder queryBuilder =